diku-dk/futhark/rts/c/STYLE.md

 * Try to stay below 80 characters per line.

+* Braces are mandatory for control flow structures.

+* Use only line comments.

 * Use snake_case for naming, except preprocessor macros, which are uppercase.